bh-public/CloudCenter-CloudFoundry-push-service/README.md

    for login, password, Organization, Space, API endpoint.
 I have defined them below.

    Lastly this service ONLY pulls from GIT today, that was the easiest way to get it working and should be where all code is stored anyhow.
-And it FREE
+And it's FREE

- ### Cloud Foundry env vars to be used or mapped into Cloud Center
+ ### Cloud Foundry env vars to be used or mapped from Cloud Center to the service script

 	*	$CF_API - API endpoint of cloud foundry instance
 	*	$CF_USER - User name in cloud foundry